knative/docs/docs/eventing/sources/pingsource.md

 ## Create a consumer (Knative service)

-To create a consumer, and verify that `PingSource` is working, create a simple Knative service that receives CloudEvents and writes them to stdout.
+To verify that the PingSource is working, create a simple Knative service that receives CloudEvents and writes them to `stdout`.

 {{< tabs name="create-service" default="YAML" >}}
 {{% tab name="YAML" %}}